tpm2-software/tpm2-tss/CONTRIBUTING.md

 submitters acceptance of the DCO.

 ## Guideline for merging changes

+Pull Requests MUST be assigned to an upcoming release tag.
+If a release milestone does not exist, the maintainer SHALL create it per the [RELEASE.md](RELEASE.md) instructions.
+When accepting and merging a change, the maintainer MUST edit the description field for the release milestone to add the CHANGELOG entry.

 Changes must be merged with the "rebase" option on github to avoid merge commits.
 This provides for a clear linear history.